 Once your event has finished how you leave the parkland will be assessed by a member of the team.
 If the parkland has been left in a good condition with no damage to the land and no litter left behind we will arrange for our finance team to return your deposit.
 The bond is usually returned in full after the event but, occasionally, it may be necessary to retain all or part of the bond to cover repairs.
 If this happens a full explanation of the costs which are being recovered will be supplied to you.
 Please note this process can take a couple of weeks.

 - Can I have live music at my event?

 At most events live music is fine provided you do not use a PA system before 9.30am and keep sound levels at a reasonable level, i.e. not over 75dBA, due to the close proximity many of the parks have to residential areas.
 You must disclose on your event application if you will have live entertainment.
 For public events for fewer than 499 people you may need an entertainment licence (Temporary Event Notice) from Milton Keynes Council in addition to the permission we give to use the parkland.
 For events for over 500 people you will need to apply for a Premises Licence from Milton Keynes Council, this process takes a minimum of six weeks.
-Please see information above on how to apply for this.
+Please see information on MK Council website on how to apply.

 - Can I sell alcohol at my event?

 If you wish to sell alcohol at your event you will need a Temporary Event Notice/Premises Licence from Milton Keynes Council in addition to the permission we give to use the parkland.
 Please see information above on how to apply for this.
 You must disclose on your event application if you will be selling alcohol at your event.

 - My licence gives me non-exclusive permission to use the park for my event, what does that mean?